lnls-fac/pymodels/README.md

-# models
+# pymodels
-Models parameters and pyaccel models for
+pyModels parameters and pyaccel models for
 - SI
 - BO
 - TS